beta-ben/schedule2/STAGING.md

 ## Staging setup

+> Need the full dev → staging → prod playbook?
+See `docs/RELEASE_WORKFLOW.md`.
+This note stays focused on Cloudflare staging specifics.

 ### Cloudflare Pages (current)
 - Push to the `staging` branch.
-- Workflow `.github/workflows/deploy-cf-pages-staging.yml` builds the app and publishes to the Cloudflare Pages project (default: `schedule2-staging`).
+- Workflow `.github/workflows/deploy-cf-pages-staging.yml` builds the app and publishes to the Cloudflare Pages project `schedule2-staging`.
 - The workflow attaches the custom domain `staging.teamschedule.cc`; no GitHub Pages configuration is required.

 ### API configuration